Sending Information to Servers

 return self.render()

 So that’s clicking in an input area.
 But typing is harder.
-Think back to how we implemented the address bar: we added a focus field that remembered what we clicked on so we could later send it our key presses.
+Think back to how we implemented the address bar in Chapter 7: we added a focus field that remembered what we clicked on so we could later send it our key presses.
 We need something like that focus field for input areas, but it’s going to be more complex because the input areas live inside a Tab, not inside the Browser.

 Naturally, we will need a focus field on each Tab, to remember which text entry (if any) we’ve recently clicked on: